 We focus our Ugandan campaigning in Jinja around the International Day for Street Children on April 12th each year.
 This is a day where we work with the children to help them to campaign for their rights and to have their voices heard.
 It is used as an opportunity for the children to tell the community about their challenges and encourage them to treat the children on the street with the respect and dignity that they deserve.

 Education and tackling poverty

 One of the major factors causing children to run to the street is poverty.
-In Uganda, many people live in extreme poverty.
-A recent study by Makere University found that 67% of Ugandans are either living in poverty or likely to fall back into poverty.
+In Uganda, and particularly in Eastern Uganda where Jinja is based, many people live in extreme poverty.

 In some cases parents will send their children to the street to try and make money for the family.
-In other cases, children simply run to the street in search of a better life for themselves.
-Our family skill building and business start up programme is working to tackle poverty by providing skills, mentoring and business start up so that families can work themselves out of poverty.
+In other cases, children run to the street in search of a better life for themselves, often due to hunger and lack of opportunity to go to school at home.
+Our Family Business Empowerment programme is working to tackle poverty by providing skills, mentoring and business start up so that families can work themselves out of poverty.